Teenage and Young Adult Cancer PSP Protocol

 The purpose of this protocol is to set out the aims, objectives and commitments of the Teenage and Young Adult Cancer Priority Setting Partnership (PSP) and the basic roles and responsibilities of the partners therein.
 It is recommended that the Protocol is reviewed by the Steering Group and updated on at least a quarterly basis.

 The James Lind Alliance (JLA) is a non-profit making initiative, established in 2004.
 It brings patients, carers and clinicians together in Priority Setting Partnerships (PSPs).
 These partnerships identify and prioritise uncertainties, or ‘unanswered questions’, about the effects of treatments that they agree are the most important.
 The aim of this is to help ensure that those who fund health research are aware of what really matters to both patients and clinicians.
-The National Institute for Health Research (NIHR – www.nihr.ac.uk) funds the infrastructure of the JLA to oversee the processes for priority setting partnerships, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.
+The National Institute for Health and Care Research (NIHR – www.nihr.ac.uk) funds the infrastructure of the JLA to oversee the processes for priority setting partnerships, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.

 Teenagers and young adults (TYA) aged 13 – 24 years old, who develop a cancer, are said to inhabit a unique “no-man’s land” placed between the health care systems mainly centred around children (paediatric oncology) or adults.
 These conditions that this group of young people develop are often different than those of adults or children, their physical, psychological and social responses to these life-threatening diagnoses are different, and the outcomes from the same malignancies are distinct; in some settings they have poorer survival than somewhat older adults and in some settings better outcomes.
 We know that TYA with cancer are less likely be involved in research than children, and that the specific aspects of the cancers they develop and the way common drugs that are used are handled by their bodies is less well understood than for children or older adults.